• Skip to primary navigation

 Ingredients on a counter top.

 • Potatoes - I used yukon gold potatoes (shown above), but russet potatoes are also a great choice.
-Be careful when mashing russet potatoes, because they can easily become gluey if worked too much.
+Be careful when mashing russet potatoes.
+They can easily become gummy if overworked.

 • Garlic - Fresh minced garlic cloves add the best garlic flavor to your mashed potatoes.
-If you need to substitute, I'd recommend using ½ teaspoon of garlic powder instead.
-Jarred minced garlic generally has a sharp, unpleasant flavor compared to fresh garlic or garlic powder (and also contains additional ingredients), so I don't recommend it.
+If you need to substitute, use ½ teaspoon of garlic powder instead.
+Jarred minced garlic has a sharp, pungent flavor compared to fresh garlic or garlic powder, so I never recommend using it.

-• Milk - I recommend whole milk, but most any dairy you have on hand, like 1%, skim, heavy cream, buttermilk, or sour cream will work in a pinch.
+• Milk - Whole milk works best for a creamy, rich consistency.
+Almost any dairy you have on hand, like 1%, skim, heavy cream, buttermilk, or sour cream will work in a pinch.
 Unflavored almond milk and soy milk are great dairy-free alternatives.

 • Bacon - Fresh cooked and chopped bacon adds the best flavor, but can be substituted with about ¼ cup of bacon bits.